 Conversely, Subsection 17(c)(1) does not in any way preempt State or local standards applicable to noise emissions resulting from the operation of any equipment or facility of interstate railroads not covered by Federal regulations.
 Thus, under the proposed regulations, the States and localities will remain free to enact and enforce noise standards on railroad equipment and facilities other than trains without any special determination by the Administrator.
-Only after a Federal regulation on noise emissions resulting from the operation of a particular type of railroad equipment or facility has become effective must the States and localities obtain a special determination by the Administrator under Subsection 17(c)(2) in order to adopt or enforce their own differing noise standards on that equipment or facility.
+Only after a Federal regulation on noise emissions resulting from the operation of a particular type of railroad equipment or facility has become effective must the States and localities obtain a determination by the Administrator under Subsection 17(c)(2) where it is believed that special local conditions necessitate particular consideration.

 Some types of railroad equipment and facilities on which no Federal noise standards or regulations have become effective, and which may, therefore, be subjected to State and local noise standards without any special determination by the Administrator, may include other types of equipment or facilities that are covered by preemptive Federal regulations.
 Railroad maintenance shops, for example, may from time to time emit the noise of locomotives undergoing tests along with noises common to many industrial operations such as forging and grinding.
-Also, railroad marshaling and humping yards include locomotives among their many types of noise sources.
+Also, railroad marshaling yards include locomotives among their many types of noise sources.

 In most instances, State or local standards on non-Federally regulated equipment or facilities of railroads can be met without affecting the Federally regulated equipment within them.
 Standards on noise emission from repair shops, for example, can be met by many measures including improved sound insulation in the walls of the shop, buffer zones of land between the shop and noise-impacted areas, and scheduling the operation of the shop to reduce noise at those times of the day when its impact is most severe.
-Standards on railroad marshaling and humping yards can be met by a variety of steps including: reducing the volume of loudspeaker systems by using a distributed sound system or replacing speakers with two-way radios, reducing noise emissions from equipment not covered by Federal regulations, installing noise barriers around retarders and noisy equipment, buying additional land to act as a noise buffer, and locating noisy equipment such as parked refrigerator cars or idling locomotives as far as possible from adjacent noise-sensitive property.
+Standards on railroad marshaling yards can be met by a variety of steps including: reducing the volume of loudspeaker systems by using a distributed sound system or replacing speakers with two-way radios, reducing noise emissions from equipment not covered by Federal regulations, installing noise barriers, acquiring additional land to act as a noise buffer, and locating noisy equipment such as parked refrigerator cars or idling locomotives as far as possible from adjacent noise-sensitive property.
 Since State or local regulations on noise emissions from railroad facilities that the railroad can meet by initiating measures such as these are not standards applicable to noise emission resulting from the operation of locomotives or railroad cars, they would not be preempted by the proposed regulations.
-Thus no special determination by the Administrator under Subsection 17(c) (2) would be necessary.
+Thus no special determination by the Administrator under Subsection 17(c)(2) would be necessary.
 State or local noise standards on facilities involved in interstate commerce such as railroad marshaling yards are, of course, subject to Constitutional prohibition if they are so stringent as to place an undue burden on commerce.